damianlago/libft/README.md

 # **libft**
-This project is a remake of the standard library in C language.
+This project is a remake of a few functions of the C standard library as well as some other utility functions.

 ---